-It was by far the biggest meteor I’ve ever seen and I had literal goosebumps after witnessing this awesome experience.
-I couldn’t stop smiling and realizing how lucky I was to be able to see this.
+It was the biggest meteor I’ve ever seen and I had literal goosebumps after witnessing this.
+I couldn’t stop smiling and realizing how lucky I was.
 Unfortunately, it was out of my frame but hopefully you enjoy this image as much as I do.

 Feel free to share it with a friend!